-- This new report on readmissions for the same condition includes hospital-specific ratings for four different medical conditions, as defined by ICD-9-CM (International Classification of Diseases, Ninth Revision, Clinical Modification) codes and/or Medicare Severity - Diagnosis-Related Groups (MS-DRGs).
+- This report includes hospital-specific outcomes for 17 different medical conditions and surgical procedures, as defined by ICD-9-CM (International Classification of Diseases, Ninth Revision, Clinical Modification) codes and/or Medicare Severity Diagnosis-Related Groups (MS-DRGs).
 Technical Notes relevant to this report provide additional detail.
-They are posted to PHC4's website at www.phc4.org. - This report covers adult (18 years and older) inpatient hospital discharges, regardless of payer, during the period January 2013 through August 2014.
+They are posted to PHC4's website at www.phc4.org. - This report covers adult (18 years and older) inpatient hospital discharges, regardless of payer, during the period January 2014 through December 2014. - This report is divided into three regional versions: Western Pennsylvania, Central and Northeastern Pennsylvania, and Southeastern Pennsylvania.
+(Please see sidebar on this page for details.) - All Pennsylvania general acute care and several specialty general acute care hospitals are included.
+Children's hospitals and some specialty hospitals are not reported because they